luezoidtechnologies/laravel-core/readme.md

 			"type": null
 		}

->**Note:** For the working complete example of this CRUD with core package pre-configured is available on this repository [luezoidtechnologies/laravel-core-base-repo](https://github.com/luezoidtechnologies/laravel-core-base-repo "laravel-core-base-repo").
+>**Note:** For a working complete example of this CRUD with core package pre-configured is available on this repository [luezoidtechnologies/laravel-core-base-repo](https://github.com/luezoidtechnologies/laravel-core-base-repo "laravel-core-base-repo").

+## 2. Exclude columns for default POST & PUT request(s)
+Refer the [`Minon`](examples/Models/Minion.php "Minon") model.
+We have the below public properties which can be used to define an array containing list of the columns to be specifically excluded for default **POST** & **PUT** requests of [CRUD](#creating-crud "CRUD"):

+	// To exclude the key(s) if present in request body for default POST CRUD routes eg. POST /minions public $createExcept = [
+    	'id'
+    ];

+	// To exclude the key(s) if present in request body for default PUT CRUD routes eg. PUT /minions/1 public $updateExcept = [
+    	'total_eyes',
+    	'has_hairs'
+    ];
+The major advantage for using such config in the model at first place is: to provide a clean & elegant way & to simply reduce the coding efforts just before saving the whole data into table.
+Typical examples could be:
+1. You don't want save a column value say **is_email_verified** if an attacker sends it the request body of POST /users; just add it into `$createExcept`.
+You need not to exclude this specifically in the codes/or request rules.
+2. You don't want update a column say ***username*** if an attacker sends it the request body of PUT /users/{id}; just add it into `$updateExcept`.
+You need not to exclude this specifically in the codes/or request rules.

 ### FILTERS - SELECT PARTICULAR FIELDS
 **k** is keys, **r** is relation, **cOnly** is flag to set count is needed or the relational data